The Ultimate Neolith Countertops

 Note: the “polished” finish is far less resistant to scratches and abrasion.
 Knives and abrasives cleaners can scratch or dull a polished Neolith finish.
 And ceramic knives can scratch all finish types.

-Also, some of the above finishes are available only with specific Neolith color collections.
+Some of the finishes above are only available in specific Neolith color collections.

-• Mitered edge is made with a short apron to mimic the thicker edges of granite and marble.
+• Mitered edge uses a short apron to mimic the thicker edges of granite and marble.

-• Waterfall edge runs from the countertop surface down to the floor cascading down the cabinets creating a luxurious look that is very sophisticated.
+• Waterfall edge continues the countertop surface down to the floor for a luxury look; this requires building a substrate.

 Neolith Countertop Thickness